xen0n/github-rs/README.md

 - Windows
 - Linux
 - MacOSX

-github-rs only supports the Rust compiler from stable versions 1.15 onwards due to using Custom Derive.

 ## Project Aims
 - Have a robust API where everything is error handled properly to avoid